Thinking of hiring a social media manager? We don’t blame you.

 We know what you’re thinking: I use social media every day.
 Can’t I just curate and schedule posts myself?

 Technically, there is absolutely nothing stopping you from running your own social media.
 The question is: will it produce the best results?
+And do you have the time?
+Even mastering one platform can be a full time job.

 Let’s get a little more specific.
 Having a social media manager allows you to: